peterkovesi/PerceptualColourMaps.jl/README.md

 because features in the data are very hard to discern.
-However, when used in conjunction with relief shading their constant lightness means that the colour map does not induce an independent shading pattern that will interfere with, or even hide, the structures induced by the relief shading.
+However, when used in conjunction with relief shading their constant lightness means that the colour map does not induce an independent shading pattern that can interfere with, or even hide, the structures induced by the relief shading.
 The relief shading provides the structural information and the colours provide the data classification information.